Meet the Carvill Lab team members. We welcome requests for information about our work and collaboration opportunities.

 Research Technologist II

 Aishwarya graduated from Purdue School of Science, IUPUI, with an MS degree, where her research work at Kusmeirczyk lab focused on biochemical characterization of putative proteasomal assembly intermediates.
 She then joined Dr. Steve Kron’s research team at University of Chicago, to investigate DNA repair mechanisms and their significance in cancer metabolism, primarily using CRISPR methods.
 Aishwarya previously worked in national research institutes in India where her varied research projects spanned from studying genetic mutations associated with Hirschsprung’s disease, to biochemically characterizing human small heat shock proteins (sHsps) and their interactions with copper, to studying in-vitro regeneration responses of mature neem (A. Indica) trees in attempts to analyze their genomes, transcriptomes and metabolomes.
-A recent addition to Dr. Carvill’s lab, Aishwarya will be using stem cells modelling and next generation sequencing approaches to understand the pathogenic mechanisms that underpin pediatric genetic epilepsies.
+Currently, Aishwarya is using stem cell modelling and next generation sequencing approaches to understand the pathogenic mechanisms that underpin pediatric genetic epilepsies.

 Megan MC Schultz, BS